UNCLASSIFIED (U)

 (6) (U) 221(g) Refusals and ESTA Applications: VWP travelers who have been denied any category of visa under INA 221(g) for any reason should mark “yes” for question F on the ESTA application form, “Have you ever been denied a U.S. visa or entry into the U.S. or had a U.S. visa canceled?”

-(7) (U) Visa Annotation for ESTA Denials: To facilitate processing at the port of entry (POE), annotate any visa issued over an ESTA denial “ESTA RECORD REVIEWED.”
+(7) (U) Visa Annotation for ESTA Denials: To facilitate processing at the POE, annotate any visa issued over an ESTA denial “ESTA RECORD REVIEWED.”
 This will let inspectors know that a consular officer has seen the ESTA denial and addressed the underlying reason for that denial.

 (8) (U) Additional Information: See U.S. Customs and Border Protection Web site for additional details and guidance on the ESTA program.

 j.
 (U) Applicants Requiring Waiver of Ineligibility: Applicants for whom a waiver of ineligibility is required must apply for and receive a visa; they are not eligible to travel under the VWP.
-Persons covered by the blanket waiver of INA 212(a)(1) for mentally disabled individuals can participate in the VWP, if they are otherwise qualified and are accompanied by a responsible adult; the blanket waiver will be noted at the port of entry.
+Persons covered by the blanket waiver of INA 212(a)(1) for mentally disabled individuals can participate in the VWP, if they are otherwise qualified and are accompanied by a responsible adult; the blanket waiver will be noted at POE.

 k.
 (U) Form I-94-W, Visa Waiver Nonimmigrant Arrival/Departure Document: